openstack/taskflow/doc/source/engines.rst

 provide outputs).
-This is where engines get involved; they do the execution of the *what* defined via :doc:`atoms <atoms>`, tasks, flows and the relationships defined there-in and execute these in a well-defined manner (and the engine is responsible for *most* of the state manipulation instead).
+This is where engines get involved; they do the execution of the *what* defined via :doc:`atoms <atoms>`, tasks, flows and the relationships defined there-in and execute these in a well-defined manner (and the engine is responsible for any state manipulation instead).

-This mix of imperative and declarative (with a stronger emphasis on the declarative model) allows for the following functionality to be possible:
+This mix of imperative and declarative (with a stronger emphasis on the declarative model) allows for the following functionality to become possible:

-* Enhancing reliability: Decoupling of state alterations from what should be accomplished allows for a *natural* way of resuming by allowing the engine to track the current state and know at which point a flow is in and how to get back into that state when resumption occurs.
+* Enhancing reliability: Decoupling of state alterations from what should be accomplished allows for a *natural* way of resuming by allowing the engine to track the current state and know at which point a workflow is in and how to get back into that state when resumption occurs.
 * Enhancing scalability: When a engine is responsible for executing your desired work it becomes possible to alter the *how* in the future by creating new types of execution backends (for example the worker model which does not